 At the core of traumatic stress is often an inability of individuals to regulate their internal states or feel safe in the world around them.
 As such, congregational settings may induce fear, discomfort or shame.
 Likewise, practices such as prayer or quiet reflection may seem too vulnerable or difficult to try alone.
 Most of all, when people experience traumatic events, they often question their faith or God’s goodness and love.
 These crises of faith create critical opportunities for survivors to explore how to make sense of tragedy and discover the peace that passes their deepest understanding.
 The Spiritual Enrichment Program provides a safe place to ask questions, a firm foundation on which to grow, and conduit for connection with the greater faith community.

 The MHDCC Spiritual Enrichment Team recognizes that just as we may serve survivors that would not immediately connect to a church for support, the Church will care for members that would never reach out to MHDCC for help.
 Our desire is to bridge the gap by offering specialized trainings to church leaders, teach leaders and members about how to identify and respond to abusive relationships, how to set a culture where disclosures of abuse are taken seriously, and how to support the work of the local churches in working with survivors within their congregations or communities.
-Learn more about our inaugural conference, The Nehemiah Project, by clicking here.
+Learn more about our one-day conference, The Nehemiah Project, by clicking here.